 As you might know, EUR traditionally is THE University for Future Leaders in business and (public & private) management.
 Those potential ‘gamechangers’ need, in this era, to be trained in a systemic and holistic way to be fully aware of the challenges facing us; and they have to be capable of handling them.
 These challenges can only be approached, faced or at least reflected on and partially dealt with, by creative and holistic thinking.
 This requires multi-disciplinary teams with individuals that show courage, optimism and a strong belief in a better future.
 It also requires a will to come to interdisciplinary approaches and practices.

-Are you such a gamechanger?
+Are you up for a Grand Challenge?